 I also changed my schedule significantly this last year.
 Financially, the business isn’t seeing the rewards it used to because I’m not putting in the hours I used to, but I’m okay making this sacrifice in order to live the life I want.
 I know I can make money from Creative Concrete—but if it’s not fulfilling, it’s not worth it.

 It is with pleasure that Luke has found his joy in being a leader.
 Because of this, he has not only remained in business but grown it in such a way that supports his life and other ventures.Rachel Clark

-Working with EMyth has been a transformative process, not only for my business, but for my life as well.
-Since I started coaching, I made a commitment to myself to stop drinking and for the first time in nine years, I’m able to focus on what I love doing.
-I’m competitively kickboxing again, I’m involved in leadership speaking and I’ve put a plan together for a new business.
-I’m taking all that I’ve learned from the EMyth journey and moving into the next phase of my life.
+Working with EMyth has been a transformative process, not only for my business but for my life.
+Throughout the EMyth process, I’ve been working on myself and what makes me happy, but I know that someone can’t just come into the business and do what I’ve been doing daily.
+Since I started coaching, I’ve made a commitment to myself to be healthier, and for the first time in nine years, I’m able to focus on what I love doing: I’m competitively kickboxing again, I’m involved in leadership speaking, I’m focusing on my family, and I’ve put a plan together for a new business; I’m taking all that I’ve learned from the EMyth journey and moving into the next phase of my life.

 Topics: Client Stories